hermantai/CodePath-TwitterClient/README.md

   * Re-enable loading more tweets if the network is recovered at some point after a load more failed.
   * Use cursor for RecyclerView, so the app does not use memory to store the tweets any more.
   * A user can like/unlike a tweet at detail view.
+  * A user can press the "show more" item to fill the gap exists in the timeline.
+The gap exists because when we fetch new tweets, the oldest of them may still be much newer than the tweets we have before.

 ## Video Walkthrough